nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

   adb shell

 command and run the 'date' command as well.
-If these do not agree, that will be a serious problem and must be fixed before continuiing.
+If these do not agree, that will be a serious problem and must be fixed before continuing.

 ## Setting up ROS communication